China's Hanergy buys U.S. developer of thin-film solar cells

 That rate of conversion is the highest in the world and is high enough to even turn light received from indoor lighting into electricity, Norris said on Thursday in Beijing.

-Alta Devices wants to see its technology used in electronics products and vehicles, and hopes Hanergy will build a factory to help realize that goal, Norris said.
+Alta Devices wants to see its technology used in electronics products and vehicles, and hopes Hanergy will build a factory to help realise that goal, Norris said.